Judge temporarily blocks FEMA from ending housing aid to displaced Puerto Ricans

 "Basically there’s a bunch of people who may be in bed now who think they have to move tomorrow.
 They can wake up tomorrow knowing they have a roof over their head for at least two more days," Christiaan Perez, manager of advocacy and digital strategy for the civil-rights group, LatinoJustice PRLDEF, said Saturday night.

-Many of the families who left for the mainland U.S. have been living in hotels in New York and Florida and have not been able to secure affordable housing, worried about what would come next as the deadline for the end of the FEMA assistance loomed.
+Many of the families who left for the mainland U.S. have been living in hotels in New York and Florida and those who have not been able to secure affordable housing worried about what would come next as the end of the FEMA assistance program loomed.

-According to Mayor Bill De Blasio's office, New York City is has in place a program to direct transportation from the hotels to the shelters.
+According to Mayor Bill de Blasio's office, New York City has a program in place to direct transportation from the hotels to the shelters.
 Once there, families have to see if they are deemed eligible to register into the city’s shelter system.
 If accepted, families get assigned to case management and housing assistance services to help them find permanent homes.

 Beard knows this process all too well.
 When she first landed in New York with her two kids — ages 2 and 4 — back in November, Beard waited many days outside the Prevention Assistance and Temporary Housing (PATH) facility in the Bronx to be approved to stay there.
 She was never able to get in.